Sustainability Clubs & Organizations

 The Handlebar Bicycle Co-Op:

-The Handlebar, operated and maintained by the Center for Sustainability Education (CSE), offers peer-to-peer learning opportunities for students.
-The shop operates on a strict “hands off” policy, where volunteers teach shop-goers how to maintain their bikes, re-assemble parts and make repairs when necessary.
+The Handlebar, operated and maintained by the Center for Sustainability Education (CSE), operates on co-op model that is "for" students, faculty and staff, "by" students, faculty and staff.
+Shop volunteers teach shop-goers how to maintain their bikes, re-assemble parts and make repairs when necessary.
 Volunteers are always welcomed, and can be trained through our educational workshop program.
-The shop and its volunteers reuse parts donated to our Bike Swap Shop in order to operate in a sustainable manner.
+The shop and its volunteers reuse bikes and bike parts in order to operate sustainably.

 Reinvest Dickinson is a student group dedicated to ensuring that Dickinson’s financial investments align with its commitment to human rights and sustainability.
 The group aims to educate members of the Dickinson community about our investments and move Dickinson towards divestment from the fossil fuel industry.

 SHOP brings together students, faculty, and college employees to participate in a “skillshare” to create a larger and more able workforce at Dickinson.
 These skills will be acquired through hands-on projects that improve and develop the Dickinson College community and its living spaces.